 Audits offer a solution

 States facing billions in shortfalls have relatively few options.
 They need to increase their revenue, but they’re limited in what they can do.
-Some states lifted restrictions and say increases in COVID-19 cases that ended up reducing income from tourism and travel.
+Some states lifted restrictions and say increases in COVID-19 cases ended up reducing income from tourism and travel.
 Some states assumed they’d get federal bailouts that didn’t materialize.
 Some states are planning to raise taxes.
 States might change their thresholds on remote sales taxes, too.

-But one of the easiest ways to boost tax revenue is audits.
+But one of the easiest ways to boost tax revenue is through audits.
 Sales tax audits are very likely to increase.
 States may not have found audits worth the trouble in the past, but in leaner times, it’s easy to find errors and gather up a little extra by auditing more companies.

 Many companies have a lot of errors in their sales tax collection and calculations.
 They may be using the wrong rates.
 As many as 500 rate changes may take place across the nation each year, and it’s hard to keep up.
 Now that the Wayfair decision means more companies must collect sales tax in multiple states, sales tax compliance can be overwhelming.
 We’ve heard of companies using their home state rate everywhere, a practice that guarantees errors.